dominiquejohnsonwr/Marvel-Search-Engine/README.md

-# App Title: Marvel Character Lookup Tool
+# App Title: Marvel Super-Hero Comic Library

 ### An application that allows you to search and view detailed information about any character from the Marvel Comics Universe.